spacetelescope/SQLServerTAPSupport/README.md

 For the Observation Core Data Model Table Access Protocl (ObsTAP, using the ObsCore schema) standard, geometric and spatial query functions are required.
 The ObsTAP standard is still officially a working draft according to the IVOA; reference implementations already exist.
-The current version of the ObsTAP standard is available through: http://ivoa.net/documents/ObsCore/index.html This project does not yet contain geometric functions for ObsTAP; as of Feb 25, 2016 they are in use in other ObsCore-based services and transferring these to our ADQL / TAP environment is an active project.
+The current version of the ObsTAP standard is available through: http://ivoa.net/documents/ObsCore/index.html This project does not yet contain geometric functions for ObsTAP; as of Feb 25, 2016 they are in use in other ObsCore-based services at STScI ,and transferring these to our ADQL / TAP environment is an active project.
+The spatial query functions provided will require Microsoft SQL Server version 2012 or newer, with geometric support available.